-- (a) Methods used to monitor the nature of the injected fluids must comply with analytical methods cited and described in 40 CFR § 136.3 or by other methods that have been approved in writing by the Director. - (b) Injection tubing, TCA annulus, and bradenhead pressures, injection rate, injected volume, and cumulative injected volume shall be observed and recorded at the wellhead.
+- (a) Methods used to monitor the nature of the injected fluids must comply with analytical methods cited and described in 40 CFR § 136.3 or by other methods that have been approved in writing by the Director. - (b) Injection tubing, TCA annulus, and bradenhead pressures, injection rate, injected volume, injection fluid temperature, and cumulative injected volume shall be observed and recorded at the wellhead.
 All parameters shall be observed simultaneously to provide a clear depiction of well operation.
-Annulus pressure applied during standard annulus pressure tests performed during mechanical integrity tests should not be included in the annual monitoring report. - (c) Pressures are to be measured in pounds per square inch (psi). - (d) Fluid volumes are to be measured in standard oil field barrels (bbl) or thousands of cubic feet (MCF). - (e) Injection rates are to be measured in barrels per day (bbl/day) or thousands of cubic feet per day (MCF/day).
+Annulus pressure applied during standard annulus pressure tests performed during mechanical integrity tests should not be included in the annual monitoring report. - (c) Injection fluid temperatures are to be measured in degrees Fahrenheit (deg F). - (d) Pressures are to be measured in pounds per square inch (psi). - (e) Fluid volumes are to be measured in standard oil field barrels (bbl) or thousands of cubic feet (MCF). - (f) Injection rates are to be measured in barrels per day (bbl/day) or thousands of cubic feet per day (MCF/day).